JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

     [Javis.jl](https://github.com/JuliaAnimators/Javis.jl) is the best way to make animated graphics  with Julia.

-Luxor provides some functions to help you create animations—at least, it provides some assistance in creating lots of individual frames that can later be stitched together to form a moving animation, such as a GIF or MP4.
+Luxor provides some functions to help you create simple animations.
+It provides some assistance in creating lots of individual frames, and you have the option of stitching these together to form a moving animation in the animated GIF format.

 There are four steps to creating an animation.